aiven/aiven-docs/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.md

 ### Step 4: Close

-As soon as the wizard communicates the completion of the migration, check if there\'s also information about the replication mode being active.
+As soon as the wizard communicates the completion of the migration, check if there's also information about the replication mode being active.

 :::note[Replication mode active]